tessel/onboarding/SSH-AND-DTERM.md

 ### Setup

+#### OS X

 Install dterm with `brew install dterm`.

 Figure out what USB port your Tessel is plugged into by typing `ls /dev/tty.usbmodem` – see whether it auto-completes to e.g. `/dev/tty.usbmodem1412` or a different number.

+#### Linux

+Download and build dterm from http://www.knossos.net.nz/resources/free-software/dterm/, or use screen, which comes with most Linux distros.

+The path to the serial port is /dev/ttyACM0 or /dev/serial/by-id/usb-Technical_Machine_Tessel_2_<serial number>-if01 - find out by typing `ls` for those locations.

+#### Windows

+Not sure, sorry... if you know how to access serial on Windows, please PR.

 ### dterm in